Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:relevance}}

-Towards proving Theorem~\ref{thm:relevance}, we first address a technical detail: the relevant program $\R$ produced by Algorithm~\ref{alg:relevance} may contain fewer true function symbols than the input program $P$; thus, $\FR{\R}$ may not contain all $\D$-restricted functional reflexivity rules of $\FR{P}$, and it is not obvious that the rules in ${\FR{P} \setminus \FR{\R}}$ are not relevant to the query answers.
-The following lemma establishes a property that we use in the proof of Theorem~\ref{thm:relevance} to show that the rules in ${\FR{P} \setminus \FR{\R}}$ are indeed irrelevant.
+Before proving Theorem~\ref{thm:relevance}, we first address a technical detail: the relevant program $\R$ produced by Algorithm~\ref{alg:relevance} may contain fewer true function symbols than the input program $P$; thus, $\FR{\R}$ may not contain all $\D$-restricted functional reflexivity rules of $\FR{P}$, and it is not obvious that the rules in ${\FR{P} \setminus \FR{\R}}$ are not relevant to the query answers.
+The following lemma establishes a property that we use later to show that the rules in ${\FR{P} \setminus \FR{\R}}$ are indeed irrelevant.

 \begin{lemma} Let $\Dfin$ and $\Rfin$ be the final sets $\Di{}$ and $\R$ obtained by applying Algorithm~\ref{alg:relevance} to a well-formed program $P$ and a base instance $B$.
 Then, for each function symbol $f$ occurring in a fact of $\Dfin$, there exists a rule ${r \in \Rfin}$ that contains $f$. \end{lemma}